SreshthTiwari/codeforce/README.md

 # CodeForce Practice

-This is a repo containing program files for all the codeforce problems that I solve.
+This is a repository containing program files for all the codeforce problems that I solve.
 Each directory contains one problem or all problems I solved in one day.